YousefEl-Basuony/MovieApp/README.md

 # CineVault 🎬

-A modern, elegant Android movie discovery and management app built with Jetpack Compose.
+A Modern, elegant Android movie discovery and management app built with Jetpack Compose.
 CineVault helps you explore, organize, and track your favorite movies with a beautiful medieval-themed cinema aesthetic.

 ## 📱 Features